Note

 interlaced.
 The output from VCRs and tape-based

-video cameras is all Interlaced.
-If not removed or
+video cameras is all Interlaced, either captured

-most software video players will have a
+player point; most software video players will have a

 deinterlacing function and modern TVs also have